DwainBlazej/search-xml/README.md

 To report XLM elements containing "workbench", except if the word before "workbench" is either "translation" or "wood":
 `ruby search-xml workbench translation wood`

+To report XML elements containing "workbench" without restricting what it's preceded by (in a directory that you're pretty sure doesn't contain any occurences of `zzzzzzzzzzzzzzzzzzzzzzzzz workbench`):
+`ruby search-xml workbench zzzzzzzzzzzzzzzzzzzzzzzzz`